 With a very similar array of pockets to the simple Patagonia Quandary, the Perimeter Pant would not be the first choice for those who prefer cargo pockets or like to carry lots of items close at hand.
 Likewise, due to its thin, nylon fabric, we wouldn't choose it over the Mountain Hardwear Men's Hardwear AP pant for working in the yard, or even wearing around town.
 It is a practical hiking pant for wet and cold climates, but is not a pant that we would recommend for everyday wear.

 In our shower testing, it was clear to us that no other hiking pant has nearly as effective a DWR treatment as Arc'teryx uses on the Perimeter Pant.
 Before our tests, we had worn this pant a handful of days on the trail, as well as around town and for some more intense activities like rock climbing.
 We also washed it at least four times, so the DWR coating certainly had plenty of time to wear off.

-This pant has two front handwarmer pockets that we found to be a bit smaller and tighter than nearly every other hiking pant.
+This pant has two front hand-warmer pockets that are a bit smaller and tighter than nearly every other hiking pant.
 It also has two rear pockets that suited us just fine.
 Lastly, similar to the design of the Quandary Pant, there is a single, recessed zippered pocket high on the right thigh, plenty big enough for carrying a smartphone.
-It has a simple and effective snap button front waist enclosure, and a front zipper, that much like the Prana Stretch Zion, we thought could have been slightly longer.
-But besides these few features, there is not a whole lot to talk about.
+It has a simple and effective snap-button front waist enclosure, and a front zipper, that much like the Prana Stretch Zion, we thought could have been slightly longer.
+But besides these few features, there is not a whole lot to this pair.

 These pants retail for $119, making them the second most expensive pants in our review.
-While we think they are high quality, they are probably only a good value if you really need them for wet weather.
+While we think they are of high quality, they are probably only a good value if you need them for wet weather.
 Otherwise, there are many hiking pants that not only scored higher in our overall ratings but cost less as well.